-This protein-packed vegetarian Cobb salad is loaded with marinated grilled tofu, smoky coconut bacon, California avocados, tomatoes, romaine, hard boiled eggs, cheese crumbles, and a creamy mustard vinaigrette.
+This protein-packed vegetarian Cobb salad is loaded with marinated grilled tofu, smoky coconut flake bacon, California avocados, tomatoes, romaine, hard boiled eggs, cheese crumbles, and a creamy mustard vinaigrette.
 Thanks to the California Avocado Commission for sponsoring this post!

 Last year, Sarah and I had the pleasure of styling a Cobb salad for The New York Times.
 The recipe was by Alison Roman and featured the classic Cobb combo of chicken, bacon, romaine, hard boiled eggs, avocado, tomatoes, blue cheese, and a mustard vinaigrette.
 I've been dreaming of making a vegetarian version ever since, and I'm so excited to share it with you today!

 How Cobb Salad Became a Classic